 Swordfish is Good for the Heart

-Swordfish contains tons of omega-3 fatty acids and has a good ratio with that omega-6.
+Swordfish contains tons of omega-3 fatty acids and has a good ratio of that omega-6.
 This combination is known to help reduce inflammation and high blood pressure.
-Researchers have discovered that swordfish also contains good omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Researchers have discovered that swordfish also contain good omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These fatty acids help regulate blood pressure, which lowers the strain on the cardiovascular system and boosts heart health.
 It reduces the risk of stroke, heart attack, and atherosclerosis.

 Swordfish is Packed with Protein

-Swordfish are an excellent source of protein.
+Swordfish is an excellent source of protein.
 Nutritionists have found that the essential amino acids found in swordfish are in sufficient amounts to help with an active metabolism.
 A serving of swordfish has roughly 20 grams of proteins, which are needed to maintain healthy tissues such as skin, hair, and muscles.
 The body uses proteins to produce enzymes and transport oxygen.

 Swordfish May Reduce the Risk of Cancer